 Why So Much Sugar?

-The lemon juice is what makes this work.
-Without it, 1-1/2 cups of sugar against tart cherries would be cloying.
-With it, the filling has a brightness that keeps each bite interesting.
-The coarse sugar on top adds crunch and a slightly caramelized texture on the crust.
-It’s a small detail that matters.
+It’s the lemon juice carrying the real weight in this recipe.
+Skip it, and that full 1-1/2 cups of sugar up against tart cherries would land squarely in cloying territory.
+With it, there’s a brightness running through the filling that keeps every bite from tasting flat.
+The coarse sugar scattered on top isn’t just decorative either — it adds crunch and a slightly caramelized texture on the crust, and skipping it is a small thing that matters more than it seems like it should.

 For a lighter dinner before this pie, a shrimp and dumpling stir-fry balances the richness well.